-Against this background, we propose raising the thresholds as follows
+Against this background, we propose raising the thresholds as follows:

 Company category Staff headcount Turnover or Balance sheet total

-Medium-sized < 500 ≤€75 m ≤ ≨€75 m
+Medium-sized < 500 ≤€75 m ≤ i€75 m

-Small < 100 ≤€20 m ≤ ≨€20 m
+Small < 100 ≤€20 m < i€ 20 m

-Micro < 20 ≤€4 m ≤ ≦€4 m
+Micro < 20 ≤€4 m ≤ ⊊€4 m

-While keeping a targeted definition, EAPB members would welcome a more dynamic handling of the way the criteria are combined (e.g. an enterprise fulfilling the criteria of balance sheet and turnover, but having more than the maximum number of employees could be newly recognized as being an SME).
+The 2021 evaluation also recognised the need to "look into the challenges that companies meet once they have 'outgrown' the SME-phase".
+There may indeed be threshold effects if the benefits of different measures in favour of SMEs are all lost in the event that a growing company exceeds one of those parameters.
+We therefore agree that with the finding of the 2022 study, it would help firms in their growth process if 'hard' thresholds in firm size are softened.
+While keeping a targeted definition, EAPB members would welcome a more dynamic handling of the way the criteria are combined (e.g., an enterprise fulfilling the criteria of balance sheet and turnover, but having more than the maximum number of employees could be newly recognized as being an SME).